‘The Flash’ Season 3 Episode 19 Promo Shows Future Barry Allen And Killer Frost

 — SuperHeroNexus (@SuperHeroNexus) March 30, 2017

-Other than teasing Savitar’s identity in episode 18, the real shocker was what seems like Caitlin’s full transformation to Killer Frost.
+Other than teasing Savitar’s identity in Episode 18, the real shocker was what seems like Caitlin’s full transformation to Killer Frost.
 After Julian desperately tries to resuscitate her after she flatlines with electric shocks and CPR, Cisco accepts that she has died and burst into tears.

 Julian, who declared his feelings for her in the episode, couldn’t accept her death and takes off her necklace.
 Tom Felton, who plays Julian, tell TV Line that the rest of Team Flash would have respected her wishes.

-Felton also teases what fans can look forward to in episode 19 or the rest of Season 3 of The Flash in regard to Killer Frost: “She’s full-blown nutter, so we have to rely on some pretty severe methods to try and stop her,.”
-This suggest that there may be some hope for Caitlin after all.
+Felton also teases what fans can look forward to in Episode 19 or the rest of Season 3 of The Flash in regard to Killer Frost.
+“She’s full-blown nutter, so we have to rely on some pretty severe methods to try and stop her.”
+This suggests that there may be some hope for Caitlin after all.

-Felton also talks about his character and Julian’s place in Team Flash:
+Felton also talks about his character and Julian’s place in Team Flash.

 Grant Gustin has stated that Savitar is going to be Barry’s biggest challenge thus far.
 The god of speed may also be the last speedster villain as Season 4 will likely feature a non-speedster to challenge Team Flash and Barry.

-It is going to be about a 3 week wait for The Flash Season 3 episode 19 and it will return to CW on April 25.
+It is going to be about a three-week wait for The Flash Season 3 Episode 19 as it will return to CW on April 25.

 Who do you think Savitar really is?